Hundreds of Montgomery County parents protest mandatory lessons on gender and LGBTQ issues

 “The books geared to younger kids are just showing a diverse range of families,” said Christina Celenza, mother of an MCPS student.
 “We have a two-mom household, so my wife and I are really proud and out, and, of course, my kid in kindergarten or pre-K is going to probably talk about his family and his two moms.”

+A document containing the texts approved for instructional use can be found here.

-The school board is discussing the opt out policy at its meeting Tuesday night, but that meeting is closed to the public with MCPS citing the large amount of interest and safety measures.
+The school board discussed the opt-out policy at its meeting Tuesday night, but that meeting was closed to the public with MCPS citing the large amount of interest and safety measures.
+Still, hundreds gathered and some tried to push their way inside.

+Three families are suing MCPS over some of the materials.
+Representatives for the school system have not commented because the litigation is pending.

 Sign up for our Breaking newsletter to get the most urgent news stories in your inbox.